Revised: August 10, 2021

 In instances where other redress possibilities have been exhausted under EU law, or where the complaint has not been resolved by any other means, EU end users may be entitled to invoke binding arbitration option before the Privacy Shield Panel.
 Perform[cb] acknowledges that any final decision by the Privacy Shield Panel is a legally binding decision, enforceable in US courts.

-If our information practices change at some time in the future we will post the changes to our Privacy Statement Web page to notify you of these changes.
+If our information practices change at some time in the future we will post the changes to our Privacy Statement Site to notify you of these changes.
 We encourage you to periodically review this Privacy Statement for the latest information on our privacy practices.

 YOUR ACCEPTANCE OF THESE TERMS